-■ In some subjects, leaders have not provided teachers with sufficient guidance to enable them to build pupils' knowledge securely over time.
-Pupils do not know more or remember more of previous learning in these subjects as a result.
-Leaders should clearly set out the precise order in which pupils will learn and build on key knowledge in all subjects.
-This will help to ensure that pupils are better prepared for learning in their next phase of education.
+In some subjects and year groups, leaders have not ensured that the planned curriculum is implemented as well as they intend.
+This means that some pupils do not know more or remember more of previous learning as a result.
+Leaders' checks on pupils' learning should focus clearly on whether the intended curriculum is being taught as planned.
+This will help to ensure that pupils in all subjects and year groups are better prepared for learning in their next phase of education.